GVR Report cover CRISPR-based Gene Editing Market (2026 - 2033)Report

 Application Insights

-The biomedical segment led the market with the largest revenue share in 2024 and is projected to witness the fastest CAGR during the forecast period.
+Based on application, the biomedical segment led the market with the largest revenue share of 82.2% in 2025.
 This growth is fueled by several key drivers, including the increasing prevalence of genetic disorders and cancers, alongside significant advancements in CRISPR technology.
 CRISPR technology's ability to precisely edit genes offers transformative potential for conditions such as sickle cell disease and Duchenne muscular dystrophy, driving research and investment in this area.
 CRISPR's application in developing targeted therapies has garnered attention in oncology, with clinical trials underway for various cancers showcasing promising results in altering tumor genetics.
 For instance, in December 2024, USC biomedical engineers in the US developed a focused ultrasound-controlled CRISPR toolkit, enabling precise, remote-activated genome editing and enhancing cancer immunotherapy efficacy in preclinical mouse models.

 The agricultural segment is expected to witness significant growth over the forecast period, driven by CRISPR’s ability to deliver precise, cost-effective genetic modifications that enhance crop yield, nutritional value, and resistance to pests, diseases, and environmental stressors.
 Compared to conventional breeding and transgenic methods, CRISPR offers faster development timelines and greater regulatory acceptance in certain markets, making it highly attractive to agri-biotech companies.
 Applications include engineering drought-tolerant cereals, disease-resistant fruits, and biofortified staples to address global food security challenges.
 Moreover, CRISPR is being used to improve livestock traits, such as disease resistance and productivity, further broadening its agricultural utility.
 As climate change intensifies and demand for sustainable farming practices rises, adoption of CRISPR in agriculture is expected to accelerate, supported by growing R&D investment and public-private partnerships worldwide.